Samsung Galaxy Watch 7

-The Samsung Galaxy Watch 7 (stylized as Samsung Galaxy Watch7) is a series of Wear OS-based smartwatches developed by Samsung Electronics.
-It was announced on July 10, 2024, at Samsung's biannual Galaxy Unpacked event.
-The watches were launched on July 24, 2024.
+The Samsung Galaxy Watch 7 (stylized as Samsung Galaxy Watch7) and Samsung Galaxy Watch Ultra 2024 are a series of Wear OS-based smartwatches developed and marketed by Samsung Electronics.
+They were announced on July 10, 2024, at Samsung's biannual Galaxy Unpacked event, in Paris, France, alongside the Galaxy Z Fold 6, the Galaxy Z Flip 6, the Galaxy Buds 3 series and the Galaxy Ring.
+They were launched on July 24, 2024.

+The Galaxy Watch 7 was succeeded by the Galaxy Watch 8 series on July 9, 2025.
+Its Ultra model was succeeded by the Galaxy Watch Ultra 2 on August 7, 2026.